Date and Time: June 4, 2021 - 9:00 am to 4:45 pm EST

 Licensed Mental Health Counselors can earn 6 contact hours as Therapy Training Boston has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6707.
 Programs that do not qualify for NBCC credit are clearly identified.
 Therapy Training Boston is solely responsible for all aspects of the programs.
 6 CEs have been approved for Certified IFS practitioners.

-For more detailed information about CEs, read this.
+PLEASE NOTE: Six continuing education credits for IFS Institute certification have been approved For more detailed information about CEs, read this.